franmagneto/ships/README.md

 # Ships
-A shmup game in Rust using SDL2.
+A shmup game in pure Rust using softbuffer+winit.
 ## How to run
 ```sh
 $ cargo run